Bhabani Prasad Singha

 Bhabani Prasad Singha (born 8 August 1953) is a Bangladeshi justice of the High Court Division.
 He was appointed in 2010.

 Early life

 Singha was born on 8 August 1953 in Sylhet, East Bengal, Pakistan.

 Career

 Singha joined the district court as an advocate on 3 March 1979.

 On 4 April 1983, Singha was appointed a district munsif.

 Singha became a district and sessions judge on 24 February 2000.

 On 12 December 2010, Singha was appointed to the High Court Division of the Supreme Court.
-He became a permeant judge of the High Court Division 12 December 2012.
+He became a permanent judge of the High Court Division 12 December 2012.
 He is also the dean of the law department at Premier University.